Practice Tips

 Exceptions to the Need to Obtain Informed Consent

-If a physician is unable to obtain consent from a patient or surrogate and immediate action is necessary to save “life or limb,” he or she may proceed if they believe that under similar circumstances a reasonable person would consent to the procedure.
+If a physician is unable to obtain consent from a patient or surrogate and immediate action is necessary to save “life or limb,” they may proceed if they believe that under similar circumstances a reasonable person would consent to the procedure.
 Documentation should support the decision to proceed based on a medical emergency.

 Written policies and procedures should be developed, outlining all important aspects of the informed consent process, including: